 What is the best method to deliver digital content?

 - Dropbox, box, wetransfer: we can easily rule these platforms out.
-Although these are great tools to transfer file to your client, these are not platforms that natively support photos and videos.
+Although these are great tools to transfer files to your client, these are not platforms that natively support photos and videos.
 For example, Dropbox has issues downloading large files unless you install dropbox sync.
-There’s no way to view photos and videos on wetransfer unless user downloads the content.
+Viewing photos and videos on wetransfer is limited unless user downloads the content.
 The list goes on…

 - Youtube: if you are a wedding videographer, one may consider Youtube.
 As you know, YouTube advertises on their content.
 Would the wedding couple want to watch an ad every time the couple, friends and family watches their wedding video?
 In addition, youtube only supports video, no photos.

 - Vimeo: this may be a way to deliver digital content.
 However, the control on the video content is limited.
 If the wedding couple has many videos of their wedding day, there’s no easy way to manage and view their content easily.
 Of course, vimeo, like youtube only supports video, no photos.